vicXsri/vicXsri/README.md

 🚗 Currently working on:
 - EV instrument clusters and CAN data loggers
 - Embedded R&D for electric vehicles
-- Advanced embedded systems during my MSc at the University of Leeds
+- Embedded systems MSc at the University of Leeds

 📫 Reach me at:
 **Email:** vichu26092003@gmail.com